DominoKit/domino-ui/README.md

 DomGlobal.document.body.appendChild(Row.create()
         .addColumn(Column.span4()
                 .addElement(Card.create("CARD TITLE", "Card description")
-                        .appendContent(Paragraph.create("I love domino-ui, domino-ui does not use jquery or js and is typesafe, I love domino-ui, domino-ui does not use jquery or js and is typesafe, I love domino-ui, domino-ui does not use jquery or js and is typesafe")
+                        .appendContent(Paragraph.create("I love Domino-ui, Domino-ui does not use jquery or js and is typesafe, I love Domino-ui, Domino-ui does not use jquery or js and is typesafe, I love Domino-ui, Domino-ui does not use jquery or js and is typesafe")
                                 .asElement())
                         .setHeaderBackground(Color.BLUE)
                         .setBodyBackground(Color.LIGHT_BLUE)
                         .asElement()))
         .addColumn(Column.span4()
                 .addElement(Card.create("CARD TITLE", "Card description")
-                        .appendContent(Paragraph.create("I love domino-ui, domino-ui does not use jquery or js and is typesafe, I love domino-ui, domino-ui does not use jquery or js and is typesafe, I love domino-ui, domino-ui does not use jquery or js and is typesafe")
+                        .appendContent(Paragraph.create("I love Domino-ui, Domino-ui does not use jquery or js and is typesafe, I love Domino-ui, Domino-ui does not use jquery or js and is typesafe, I love Domino-ui, Domino-ui does not use jquery or js and is typesafe")
                                 .asElement())
                         .setHeaderBackground(Color.GREEN)
                         .setBodyBackground(Color.LIGHT_GREEN)
                         .asElement()))
         .addColumn(Column.span4()
                 .addElement(Card.create("CARD TITLE", "Card description")
-                        .appendContent(Paragraph.create("I love domino-ui, domino-ui does not use jquery or js and is typesafe, I love domino-ui, domino-ui does not use jquery or js and is typesafe, I love domino-ui, domino-ui does not use jquery or js and is typesafe")
+                        .appendContent(Paragraph.create("I love Domino-ui, Domino-ui does not use jquery or js and is typesafe, I love Domino-ui, Domino-ui does not use jquery or js and is typesafe, I love Domino-ui, Domino-ui does not use jquery or js and is typesafe")
                                 .asElement())
                         .setHeaderBackground(Color.ORANGE)
                         .setBodyBackground(Color.AMBER)